-He points out that the yield in the has been experienced since the burley was cut.
+He points out that the yield in the county is far larger than ever beweed is curing out in very good shape and with good color, in spite of the unfavorable weather which has been experienced since the burley was cut.

-With the two new houses, howwith less congestion and with even the case in former years.
-Some lo- being made in some of the smaller Caroline Glenn.
-Simeon, a Confedcal estimates predict a gain in schools and it is hoped they will be erate soldier, was killed at the Batpoundage for this season over last of open within a short time.
-All schools tle of Bentonville, near Smithfield, almost one-third.
+With the two new houses, however, Mr. Coleman is positive that the bumper crop can be handled proved, says Mr. Horton, and have with less congestion and with even greater satisfaction than has been of September.
+Improvements are the case in former years.
+Some local estimates predict a gain in schools and it is hoped they will be poundage for this season over last of almost one-third.